Hello to everyone in 2023!

 The meaning of the googly eyes and their connection to the everything bagel

 So googly eyes are, normally, just dumb, fun things usually used to entertain kids.
 You put googly eyes on a popsicle stick and suddenly you have Nickelodeon’s 90s mascot Stick Stickly.
-Put them on a baseball and the ball transforms from an inanimate thing to a Disney character.
+Put them on a baseball and the ball evolves from an inanimate thing to a Disney character.
 They’re harmless fun and a simple way to transform the world around you.

 Our introduction to them in Everything Everywhere is in the opening scene.
 Evelyn is in a hurry, moving through the laundromat, when she discovers one of the washing machine doors has eyes on it.
 This doesn’t entertain Evelyn.
 Doesn’t even bring her a smile.
 Instead, she’s upset by it and takes them down without a second thought.
 She even goes on to scold Waymond for doing it.
 Of course, by the end of the movie, Evelyn realizes Waymond is the one bringing joy into her life and into the world and how necessary joy is, even if the source of it is something as silly as googly eyes.